 It is sometimes hard to undertand the way the army worked, and how that affected individual soldiers and the conduct of battle:

 The British Army fought in numerous theatres of war during WW1, and in each of them a number of battles and engagements took place.
 Find out what and when, who took part and what happened:

 Where were the battlefields of the Great War?
 What are they like today?
 What is the best way of visiting them?
 The best place to start is here:

 The Long, Long Trail is owned, designed, built and written by Chris Baker.
-He is a freelance military historian and battlefield guide, former Chairman of the Western Front Association and founder of the Great War Forum.
+He is a freelance military historian and battlefield guide, former Chairman of the Western Front Association and an Honorary Research Fellow at the University of Birmingham Department of War Studies.
 Read more here

 The Long, Long Trail is proud to be associated as a Supporter of the Imperial War Museum's "Lives of the Great War" project.